milanbalazs/record_management_system/README.md

 The application is runnin in separated `Docker containers` so only the Docker/Docker-compose has to be installed to the PC.

+The availability of `Docker` and `docker-compose` are tested in the deployment script (`deploy.sh`) and it one of them if not available the script will thorw an error (with hint to install the package) and exit immediately.

 **Official Docker installation documentation:**

 - <https://docs.docker.com/engine/install/>